Python basics#

 Some of the most useful methods for modifying lists are .append, .pop, .reverse, and .sort.
 Let us see what they do through examples.

 The .append method appends the specified new element to a list, thus incresing its length by one.
 The new element is appended at the end of the list.
-For example, here is now we append the string 'New day' at the end of days:
+For example, here is how we append the string 'New day' at the end of days:

 days.append('New day')